Quantum Geometric Exciton Drift Velocity: Discussion and Summary

 A further possible geometry involves using van der Waals materials that do couple strongly when directly atop one another, but with a mesoscopic strip of hBN separating them so that a region of the two layers is essentially uncoupled.
 In this case one may excite excitons at one edge of the hBN region with a laser, and look for signals of excitons drawn across the hBN region by an electric field on the other edge.

 For the remainder of this section we assume that interlayer excitons can be created at a fixed location in a structure and consider how electric fields impact their dynamics.

 Consider first the simplest situation, in which the electric fields in the two layers are collinear [Fig. \ref{geometries}(a).]
 When the fields in both layers are the same, $\dot{\bf K}_c=0$ and the exciton dynamics are determined by Eq. \ref{Rdot_E} with no contribution from the Berry's curvature.
-Moreover, if the exciton is in its energetic ground state, $\vec{\nabla}_{K_c} E_0({\bf K}_c) = 0$ and the spatial dynamics is determined solely by the dipole curvature.
+Moreover, if the exciton is in its energetic ground state, $\vec{\nabla}_{K_c} E_0({\bf K}_c) = 0$ and the spatial dynamics is determined solely by the quantum geometric dipole.
 The exciton will drift perpendicular to the electric and magnetic fields.
-Deviations of this drift motion from what is expected from ${\bf v}_D ={\mathbfcal E} \times {\bf B}/B^2$ drift in crossed fields yields a direct measure of the dipole curvature.
-In an ideal case, where this drift is ballistic, the exciton center moves at a speed $|\dot{R}_+ /2| \sim e ({\mathcal E}_+/2) |\vec{\nabla}_{K_c} {\mathcal D}({\bf K}_c)|$, where ${\mathcal E}_+/2$ is the common electric field in the two layers and ${\mathcal D}$ is the dipole curvature.
+Deviations of this drift motion from what is expected from ${\bf v}_D ={\mathbfcal E} \times {\bf B}/B^2$ drift in crossed fields yields a direct measure of the quantum geometric dipole.
+(Note that further drift may also occur due to density or temperature gradients.
+However this motion should be insensitive to the electric field \cite{Onga_2017}.)In an ideal case, where this drift is ballistic, the exciton center moves at a speed $|\dot{R}_+ /2| \sim e ({\mathcal E}_+/2) |\vec{\nabla}_{K_c} {\mathcal D}({\bf K}_c)|$, where ${\mathcal E}_+/2$ is the common electric field in the two layers and ${\mathcal D}$ is the quantum geometric dipole.
 For the example of the graphene/MoS$_2$ heterostructure, for the ground state exciton, with magnetic field at 10 T and an electric field of 1 V/cm, the resulting speed is $\approx 1.7v_D \sim 17 m/s.$ Using a the intervalley scattering time for a TMD heterostructure \cite{Rivera_2016} as a rough estimate of a scattering time (40 ns), this means the exciton could travel $\sim 7\mu$m before scattering, well within currently available spatial resolutions ($\sim .1 \mu$m \cite{Yuan_2020}).
 If one creates excitons in higher energy modes, for the graphene-MoS$_2$ heterostructure the speed and resulting distance are reduced (see Fig. \ref{G_MoS2_K_results}), again by an amount that is well within experimental resolution.